nntrn/bookstand/docs/_annotations/scripts-people-live.md

 *  A game is a behavioral sequence which 1) is an orderly series of transactions with a beginning and an end; 2) contains an ulterior motive, that is, a psychological level different from the social level; and 3) results in a payoff for both players.

 *  A stroke is a special form of stimulation one person gives to another.
 Because strokes are essential to a person's survival, the exchange of strokes is one of the most important activities people engage in.
 Strokes can vary from actual physical stroking to praise, or just recognition.
 To be effective, a stroke must be suited to its recipient.
-For example, Spitz has shown that a very young child needs actual physical stroking to survive.
+For example, Spitz1 has shown that a very young child needs actual physical stroking to survive.
 On the other hand, adults may require only occasional, symbolic strokes such as praise, or an expression of appreciation, to remain alive.
 However, while it is possible to survive on minimal strokes, stroke scarcity is unhealthy both physically and emotionally; thus stroke hunger is a major driving force in people.

 *  A game is transactionally more complex than the above ritual but it is still an exchange of strokes.
 It should be noted that "Go to hell!" is as much a stroke as "Hi" and people will settle for the former, negative strokes when they cannot obtain the latter positive ones.